gilabadio/portfolio-generator/README.md

 # Portfolio Generaot

 ## Installation
-Clone the repository, install node.js and then make sure you run npm install on the conrol panel.
+Clone the repository, install node.js and then make sure you run npm install on the control panel.

 ## Built with
 * Node.js